-USABLE FRESH WATER: The amount of water that can be drawn out of the fresh water tank, measured and rounded down to the nearest whole gallon.
+USABLE FRESH WATER TANK CAPACITY: The amount of water that can be drawn out of the freshwater tank, measured to the nearest whole gallon.

-WET COG: Center of Gravity on a truck camper; this is the point measured from the exterior front wall to the point where the camper is balanced- the center, when the unit has weights defined as wet.
+WET COG: Center of Gravity when the unit has weights defined as wet.
+The COG is the point measured from the exterior front wall to the point where the camper is balanced.

 WET TONGUE WEIGHT: The actual weight pressing down on the hitch ball by a trailer containing all standard equipment with fuel and fluids, but before adding passengers or cargo, passengers, or optional equipment.
-The spare tire, battery(s), full LP tank(s) glycol fluid, and a full fresh water tank are considered standard wet weight equipment.
+The spare tire, battery(s), full propane bottle(s) and a full fresh water tank are considered standard wet weight equipment.

-WET WEIGHT: The actual weight of a camper containing all standard equipment with fuel and fluids, but before adding cargo, passengers, or optional equipment.
-The spare tire (on trailers), battery(s), full propane bottle(s), glycol fluid, and a full fresh water tank are considered standard wet weight equipment.
+WET WEIGHT: The actual weight of a camper containing all standard equipment with fuel and fluids, but before adding passengers or cargo, passengers, or optional equipment.
+The spare tire installed, battery(ies), full propane bottle(s) and a full fresh water tank are considered standard wet weight equipment.
 (Note: nuCamp defines wet weight as different from Curb weight. nuCamp's wet weight takes a full fresh water tank into consideration, while federal regulation defines water in tanks as cargo and curb weight is "the weight of a trailer/motor vehicle with standard equipment, including the maximum capacity of fuel, oil and coolant.")